OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 In the next section other aspects of Data-entry will be discussed.

+# Changing the attributes of an Event

 Every now and then you may want to change attributes of an Event, for example the Start-date.
 You do this by clicking in the Subject Matrix on the Event you want to change.
 In the floating window that appears, click on "View/Enter Data".
 The screen "Enter or Validate Data for CRFs in [CRF-name]" appears.
 Click on the pencil-icon or on the link "Edit Study Event" in the upper right corner.

 You can now change Location and Start and Stop date.
 You also have the option to change the status of an Event.
 This will be discussed in more detail in section [19](#--refheading--429-727116019) [The status of a CRF and of an Event](#--refheading--429-727116019).

+# Data-entry: required fields and error-messages

 In a CRF all required fields are indicated with a red asterisk.